Photo by 愚木混株 cdd20

 Let’s say you provide a premium quality service, which rightly has a premium price tag.
 If so, you’re wasting your time marketing to the low-fee crowd.

 Yes, very occasionally you may be able to change someone’s world view.
 However, you’re far more likely to sell your premium services, if you market only to those who already value premium service.

 The key phrase here is: Market to the unhappy, NOT the uninterested.

 In other words, using the above example you’d market your premium service to those who are unhappy with their current situation, and who value a premium service.

 It’s never ever about the money.
 It’s always true that your prospective customers can afford your products or services.

 And here’s why.

 If someone genuinely can’t afford what you offer, they were never a prospective customer in the first place!
 Think about it.
 For someone to be a prospective customer, they need to have the ability to pay you.

-2. You haven’t given them a powerful enough reason to take action
+2. People don’t hire you because you haven’t given them a powerful enough reason

 This one is huge.
 No. It’s bigger than that!